2. SIGNIFICANT ACCOUNTING POLICIES

 Level 2 - The fair valuation of instruments not traded in active markets is determined based on observable market data and by using valuation techniques.

-Revenue from rendering of services is recognised with reference to the stage of completion determined based on an estimate of work performed, and when the outcome of the transaction can be estimated reliably.
+Revenue from rendering of services is recognized with reference to the stage of completion determined based on an estimate of work performed, and when the outcome of the transaction can be estimated reliably.

-Interest Income: For all debt instruments measured at amortised cost, interest income is recognised on a time proportion basis, considering the amount outstanding and effective interest rate.
+Interest Income: For all debt instruments measured at amortized cost, interest income is recognized on a time proportion basis, considering the amount outstanding and effective interest rate.

 Rental Income: Rental income arising from operating leases is accounted for on a straight-line basis over the lease terms and is included in other income in the statement of profit and loss.